ds-modules/COGSCI-1B/phoible_data/README.md

 - The documentation is at http://phoible.github.io.
 This includes notational conventions, departures from official IPA usage, citation information, etc. If you have a question about PHOIBLE, chances are you should seek answers there first.

 _All of these sites should be considered works-in-progress._ The “published” form of the data is the most stable.

+**phoible_elevation.csv** was originally phoible-aggregated.tsv, but had the commas taken out of the population column, and had an elevation column added.
+The elevation data came from Google Maps elevation, and the code for those API calls can be seen [here](https://gist.github.com/TomPiona/81f62fdbf9e23eebd08211191e87d48c).